-Nasa mission to target 'Marsquakes'
+Nasa probe blasts off to study Mars quakes

 The technology, from Germany, has heritage in the "mole" designed for Beagle.
 InSight's heat probe will provide information on how much energy inside Mars is available to drive changes at the surface.

-The mission has a few weeks to get off Earth before Mars' movement in its orbit around the Sun makes a journey between the planets start to become impracticality long.
-But assuming InSight gets up and away cleanly, it will have a six-month cruise before landing on 26 November.

-As ever, getting down in one piece will not never easy.
+As ever, getting down in one piece will not be easy.
 Like all surface missions before it, InSight will have to endure the "seven minutes of terror" - the time it takes for a spacecraft entering the top of Mars' atmosphere at 6km/s to slow itself to a standstill at the touchdown point.

 Jonathan.Amos-INTERNET@bbc.co.uk and follow me on Twitter: @BBCAmos